carlosdeveloper10/InputDialog/README.md

 A simple .dll library to make Input dialog with C#, VB .NET or some .NET language

 ## Ca you do it whit this .dll?
-Yuo can make useful window(pop up) to ask and catch any messages from users. this library is similar to java function `OptionPane.showMessageDialog();`
+You can make useful window(pop up) to ask and catch any messages from users. this library is similar to java function `OptionPane.showMessageDialog();`

 ## How to use it